Cosmicnomicon/miniature-goggles/ideas.md

 Some of your intuitions about this game are correct and have been tested/solved countless times.
 You still need to determine whether or not the solution actually fits in your new frame.
 Maybe it could be solved in a more robust way using a different set of tools.
 TLDR just check the conceptual space first, either in theory or 'practice'.

+**Try setting boundaries for data that bend when awareness of said boundaries is present, or just absorb awareness instead** Entropy and isolation generally lead to stagnation over time.
+The internet also tends to prove this, however some people manage to improve and get smarter over time despite this.
+Some use communities, but what about people in isolated regions that manage to improve without access to the generational knowledge that others have?
+It seems that there are patterns that could be found here which could be used to achieve growth in isolation.